Essendon & Woodhill

 In 2003 the church room was added, and the splendid Bell Ringer’s Millennium stained glass window installed in the church.
 Figures of bell ringers are depicted against a view of Essendon and its church on the hill as seen from the A414.
 Two small bats can just be spotted.

-and small social events, including the weekly drop-in coffee morning.
+social events, including the weekly drop-in coffee morning.

 The beautiful, well-maintained churchyard is still an open churchyard; a recent gift of land ensures that it should remain so for the near future.